tail a file

 The dot at the end searches the current directory.
 Meaning for each parameter:

-'-n' Show relative line number in the file 'yourString*' String for search '-r' Recursively search subdirectories listed '.'
+'-n' Show relative line number in the file 'yourString*' String for search '-r' Recursively search subdirectories listed '-i' ignore case '.'
 Directory for search (current directory)

 find code line number